Davao city guide

 Civic context and safety

 Davao City is nationally important because it is the home base of the Duterte family and a reference point for debates about local order, policing, federalism, Mindanao identity, and national succession politics.
-In 2026, city leadership also carried unusual context after Rodrigo Duterte, the 2025 mayor-elect, did not assume office while detained at The Hague, and Sebastian Duterte succeeded as mayor.
+In 2026, city leadership also carried unusual context after Rodrigo Duterte, the 2025 mayor elect, did not assume office while detained at The Hague, and Sebastian Duterte succeeded as mayor.

-For visitors, ordinary city judgment still applies.
 Confirm transport late at night, watch belongings in crowds, follow airport and ferry advisories, check weather before island or upland trips, and respect local rules at parks, churches, mosques, markets, and conservation sites.